Why study this course

 The third option consists of a work placement with an organisation or company in a country where your chosen language of study is spoken.
 The necessary arrangements can be made through personal contacts you may have or by approaching organisations directly.
-In order to ensure that your work placement affords you plenty of opportunity to speak Translation and provides you with a beneficial experience, such arrangements will require prior approval by the School.

 Studying or working abroad is excellent preparation for your final year and gives you a level of self-confidence and maturity that has proven popular with employers.